Grand Central Park: From Camp to Master-planned Community

 The Houston Council overseeing Scouting in Houston was organized in 1913.
 In 1938, the name was changed to the Sam Houston Area Council Boy Scouts of America, which now encompasses 16 counties in southeast Texas serving more than 50,000 coed youth.

 In the 1940s, the Council made the decision to create a special camp for the boys under its jurisdiction.
-Finding a pristine area for boys to experience the excitement of camping wasn’t difficult; paying for it was a challenge.
+Finding a pristine area for children to experience the excitement of camping wasn’t difficult; paying for it was a challenge.

 Help came from a member of the Council’s executive board,